jordanleeeee/Shamirs-Secret-Sharing-Scheme-Web-App-Backend/README.md

 project -> Properties -> Targeted Runtimes -> Apache Tomcat v9 -> Apply and close

 # Run
+1. Maven ->　Update Project Configuration
-1. Run as -> maven install (optional)
+2. Run as -> maven install (optional)
-2. Run as -> Run on Server
+3. Run as -> Run on Server

 # Test web page (just test only)
 http://localhost:8080/CD1/

-# May need this sometime if you do something special and made Eclipse angry
-Maven ->　Update Project Configuration
+pull everytime you code and push after it to avoid conflict